internetarchive/openlibrary-bots/ia-wishlist-bot/README.md

 ## Fetching Bookcovers
 Bookcovers can be taken using the following methods:
 1. **Google Books API** - Allows the Open Library Bot to fetch a Bookcover via the Google Books API.
-Currently being tested with
+Currently being tested with the Google API.
 2. **BetterWorld Books** - Bookcovers are fetched from the BetterWorld Books website using Web Scraping.
 3. **Amazon** - Bookcovers are directly fetched from the Amazon website using the bs4 Python Package to do web scraping.